Covid 19 coronavirus: Hawke's Bay sport on hold under level 2 restrictions

 "But now is the time for us to play our part in keeping the country safe and we will be reviewing future decisions over the coming days."

-Basketball Hawke's Bay suspended miniball for Years 1 to 8 across Hawke's Bay, while restrictions on numbers, arrival times and contact tracing will be implemented in the Elite league and secondary school levels.
+Basketball Hawke's Bay suspended miniball for Years 1 to 8 across Hawke's Bay.
+Restrictions on numbers, arrival times and contact tracing will be implemented in the Elite league and secondary school levels.

-Basketball Hawke's Bay general manager Nick Hogan said while training and matches will continue for some, a one ball per match system is one of many new protocols introduced.
+Basketball Hawke's Bay general manager Nick Hogan said while training and matches would continue for some, a one ball per match system was one of many new protocols introduced.

-Spectators will no longer be able to attend matches, with only players, limited coaching staff and referees present.
+Spectators will no longer be able to attend matches; only players, limited coaching staff and referees can be present.

-Games will be spaced out with no team cross overs, while the ball will sanitised thoroughly between matches.
+Games will be spaced out, with no team cross overs, and the ball will be sanitised thoroughly between matches.

 "We have worked quickly and in conjunction with our venue partners and Sport Hawke's Bay to make playing basketball a possibility," he said.